In this article:

 Light activity is best after a meal – a short brisk walk, doing dishes or other house chores, watering the plants, or ironing and folding clothes.

-Walking will help with digestion and intestinal motility (the movement of the food down your digestive tract), which aids proper digestion and nutrient absorption.
+Walking will help with intestinal motility (the movement of the food down your digestive tract), which aids proper digestion and nutrient absorption.

 It is better not to interfere with your body’s efforts to digest your dinner by walking into a boot camp class.